 James Herriot Library

 The James Herriot Library serves the School of Veterinary Medicine, and is situated on the second floor of the Mary Stewart Building in the University's Garscube campus.
-It is named after one of the most famous alumni of our predecessor Glasgow Veterinary College, the noted vet and author Mr James Alfred Wight, who published best-selling books such as "All creatures great and small" under the name James Herriot.
+It is named after one of the most famous alumni of our predecessor Glasgow Veterinary College, the noted vet and author Mr James Alfred Wight, who published best-selling books such as "All Creatures Great and Small" under the name James Herriot.

-Opening hours & location
+Opening hours & access

 - Around 4000 books and 140 journals